dunst-project/dunst-project.org/content/faq.md

 ## Clicking on a notification with a message like "click here" does nothing

 Regular left click on dunst is assigned to the action "close the notification" by default.
-To invoke the default action for the notification, please try middle click or executing a command line `dunstctl action` via a custom keybaord shortcut instead.
+To invoke the default action for the notification, please try middle click or executing a command line `dunstctl action` via a custom keyboard shortcut instead.

 If you like the behavior similar to the one on other platforms like Windows (regular left click to invoke the default action), setting [the option `mouse_left_click` in the dunstrc](https://github.com/dunst-project/dunst/blob/732227eff5df7afa3f44bc7f2cc661b22b4e3f0b/dunstrc#L273) to `do_action, close_current` will help you.